BI Leadership Capability Assessment Framework

 Completed by: Managers · Senior Managers · Directors · BI Leaders

-The Gap Pattern: When leaders score themselves significantly higher than employees score their experience of the same practices, that is an Execution Gap — the most common and most important finding in the assessment.
+The Gap Pattern: When leaders score themselves significantly higher than employees' scores, that is an Execution Gap.
+And this would become the most common and important finding in the assessment.
 It reveals where leadership intent is not translating into consistent delivery.
-Closing this gap is almost always the highest-priority intervention.
+Understanding the areas where the gap(s) are noticed, and Closing the gap is almost always the high-priority intervention.

 What is assessed — and why it matters